slsa-framework/slsa-github-generator-go/SPECIFICATIONS.md

 Because the signing key in the certificate and the OIDC token are only accessible inside this workflow, we have high confidence that the provenance was generated inside the service and that no other process could have impersonated the trusted builder.
 The ephemeral signing key is generated inside the workflow and does not get written to logs or leave the process.
 Moreover, even if the signing key was compromised, any signatures generated after the lifetime of the certificate (10 min) would be invalid, unless the attacker could retrieve a valid GitHub provisioned OIDC token for the trusted builder.
 Thus, the signing key is protected by the TTL of the certificate and its ephemerality.
 Further improvements on the scope of the signing certificate are discussed [here](https://github.com/sigstore/fulcio/issues/475).

-Non-falsifiability also requires user isolation: users cannot interfere with the process inside the trusted builder by the isolation of reusable workflows on GitHub-hosted runners (assuming trust in GitHub).
+Non-forgeability also requires user isolation: users cannot interfere with the process inside the trusted builder by the isolation of reusable workflows on GitHub-hosted runners (assuming trust in GitHub).
 The user-defined build process is also isolated from the provenance signing key by job isolation.

 Note that we rely on GitHub hosted runners executing the defined code to trust that the provenance was correctly generated inside the builder and that no other process could impersonate the builder.